 - Green Chili Chicken Enchiladas Recipe

-Green Chile Chicken Enchiladas Video Tutorial
+Green Chicken Enchiladas Recipe Video Tutorial

 Easy Chicken Enchilada Recipe

 We’re not kidding when we say these Green Chicken Enchiladas taste as good as the creamy chicken enchiladas from your favorite Mexican restaurant.
 You can follow the directions as is, or take the liberty of making substitutions so that you can use whatever you have on hand and make these as often as possible!
+We love to make these with leftover chicken or rotisserie chicken.
+Add red enchilada sauce or smoked cheese,

 Another thing to love about this dish is that you can make it the day of, the day before or even freeze for later.
 You can also take some simple short cuts (rotisserie chicken for the win!) to make dinner even easier.

-What to Serve with Cheesy Chicken Enchiladas
+What to Serve with Green Enchiladas Recipe

 If you are looking for other Mexican and Tex Mex sides to pair these Green Chicken Enchiladas with, we’ve got you covered.
 Some of our favorites include: